-- (1) For additional information on directors' compensation, see 2023 Director Compensation above. - (2) Amounts reported in this column represent the 2023 annual share credits to the directors' deferred stock accounts under the outside directors deferred stock plan.
-One grant was made on April 26, 2023 using the closing stock price of \$218.15 on that date. - (3) Amounts shown in the "All Other Compensation" column for Mr. Thomas Hagen include the amounts received in 2023 as indemnification for early repayments on life insurance policies under split-dollar agreements that were terminated by the Company in response to Sarbanes-Oxley on December 31, 2003 (\$23,698).
-Also included in this column for Mr. Thomas Hagen are reimbursements for ongoing residential security services and related tax gross-up.
+- (1) For additional information on directors' compensation, see 2024 Director Compensation above. - (2) Amounts reported in this column represent the 2024 annual share credits to the directors' deferred stock accounts under the outside directors deferred stock plan.
+One grant was made on April 24, 2024 using the closing stock price of \$382.66 on that date. - (3) Amounts shown in the "All Other Compensation" column for Mr. Thomas Hagen include the amounts received in 2024 as indemnification for early repayments on life insurance policies under split-dollar agreements that were terminated by the Company in response to Sarbanes-Oxley on December 31, 2003 (\$23,698).
+Also included in this column for Mr. Thomas Hagen are reimbursements and company-paid costs for ongoing residential security services and related tax gross-up.